PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 preserved.
 Resume by inventorying and characterizing the next raw source-order owner before changing it.
-That owner is now identified as `_optimize_nhwc_propagation_qlinear_concat_conv`; required output prevalidation is complete, but its public Dequantize-output strict xfail must be corrected as a separate semantic checkpoint before any mechanical ownership move.
+That owner is now identified as `_optimize_nhwc_propagation_qlinear_concat_conv`; required output prevalidation and the public Dequantize-output guard are complete with no strict xfail.
+A mechanical ownership move may proceed only with exact body, wrapper, sequence, statistics, and zero-owner artifact preservation.
 No broad conversion sweep is implied by this checkpoint.